Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Experiments

-As shown in Table~\ref{table:comparison}, we present the adaptation results of our method and the existing domain mixup algorithms on GTAV $\rightarrow$ Cityscapes.
-We choose the Mean Teacher architecture~\cite{Mean_teacher} as our baseline in this experiment.
-The existing domain mixup algorithms are implemented under the same settings.
+As shown in Table~\ref{table:comparison_mixup}, we present the comparison results with the existing domain mixup algorithms on GTAV~\cite{stephan2016gtav} $\rightarrow$ Cityscapes~\cite{cordts2016cityscapes}.
+All existing domain mixup algorithms are implemented under the same settings and we choose the Mean Teacher~\cite{Mean_teacher} as our baseline in this experiment.
 CowMix~\cite{french2020milking}, CutMix~\cite{french2019semi} are proposed for semi-supervised learning (SSL), and we adapt them to the UDA task, which mixes the source domain image and the target domain image.
 Besides, we implement the existing cross-domain mixup method, \emph{e.g.,} DACS~\cite{tranheden2020dacs} and inverse DACS.
-The former DACS means using ClassMix to copy the source categories and paste them onto the target.
-Inverse DACS (iDACS)~\cite{tranheden2020dacs} uses a target-to-source direction.
-We re-implement the iDACS and the results are based on experiments.
+The former DACS means using ClassMix to copy the source categories and paste them onto the target, and the latter Inverse DACS (iDACS)~\cite{tranheden2020dacs} uses a target-to-source direction.
+Similarly, DAFormer~\cite{hoyer2022daformer} and inverse DAFormer (iDAFormer)~\cite{hoyer2022daformer} use the source-to-target and target-to-source directions, respectively, during the domain mixup.
+Note that all experiments of our method are based on the iDACS~\cite{tranheden2020dacs} and iDAFormer baselines~\cite{hoyer2022daformer}.

-We analyze that using CowMix~\cite{french2020milking} results in the occurrence of partial objects in the mixed images, which are harder to learn in the training process.
-Besides, CutMix~\cite{french2019semi}, DACS~\cite{tranheden2020dacs} and iDACS tend to result in severe label contamination and category confusion when generating the mixed results, thus leading to negative transfer.
-The main reason is that they neglect the context dependency as prior knowledge for facilitating the domain adaptation.
-The results shown in Table~\ref{table:comparison} demonstrate the superiority of our proposed CAMix to other domain mixup algorithms.
+As shown in Table~\ref{table:comparison_mixup} (a) and Table~\ref{table:comparison_mixup} (b), with different basic models, \emph{i.e.,} DeepLabV2~\cite{chen2018deeplab} and SegFormer~\cite{xie2021segformer}, the results demonstrate the superiority of our CAMix to different domain mixup methods.
+The main reasons lie in the following aspects: firstly, we analyze that using CowMix~\cite{french2020milking} results in the occurrence of partial objects in the mixed images, which are hard to learn in the training process.
+Secondly, CutMix~\cite{french2019semi}, DACS~\cite{tranheden2020dacs} and DAFormer~\cite{hoyer2022daformer} tend to result in severe label contamination and category confusion when generating the mixed results, thus leading to negative transfer.
+Besides, iDACS~\cite{tranheden2020dacs} and iDAFormer~\cite{hoyer2022daformer} lack sufficient supervision and produce error-prone target pseudo labels, leading to less-desired performances.
+In contrast, we exploit the context-dependency across domains as important prior knowledge for facilitating the adaptability toward the target domain, which is largely overlooked by prior works.